kali-linex/linex/Documentation/process/handling-regressions.rst

     * Forward or bounce any reports submitted in bug trackers to the list.

 #.
-Make the Linux kernel regression tracking bot "regzbot" track the issue (this
+Make the Linex kernel regression tracking bot "regzbot" track the issue (this
    is optional, but recommended):

     * For mailed reports, check if the reporter included a line like ``#regzbot